-If there is a Brexit deal, you must have started living in the UK before 31 December 2020 (or by 31 January 2020 if there is no deal).
+You must have started living in the UK before 31 December 2020.
 If you are under 21 and are applying with your parents, you may not need to have been resident in the UK for five continuous years to obtain settled status if your parent(s) have met the requirements.

 Pre-settled status – to be granted pre-settled status you must complete the EU Settlement Scheme application and demonstrate that you are resident in the UK.

-In a Brexit deal, you must have started living in the UK before 31 December 2020 (or by 31 January 2020 if there is no deal) but there is no minimum time you need to have spent in the UK in order to be eligible.
+You must have started living in the UK before 31 December 2020 but there is no minimum time you need to have spent in the UK in order to be eligible.